-Also, as we have made this package a dependency package of package XYZ, we have to make a little modification as below:config BR2_PACKAGE_XYZ bool "xyz" select BR2_PACKAGE_TEST help This is sample package.
-This selects the test application too.
+[code language="cpp"] config BR2_PACKAGE_XYZ bool "xyz" select BR2_PACKAGE_TEST help This is sample package.
+This selects the test application too. [/code]

 Now we have to tell the package system that we want to be added.
 Hence we do the below modification in the package config file:

 [code language="cpp"] menu "Menu-name whatever you like" source "package/test/Config.in" endmenu [/code]